P

 Well, here's a Christmas dinner

-For the families on relief."
+For the families on relief"

-I've seen lots of funny men.
+You've seen lots of funny men

-And some with a fountain pen.
+And some with a fountain pen

 But as through this world you ramble